amitxv/PC-Tuning/docs/post-install.md

     - Configure settings in ``Time & Language`` by pressing ``Win+I``

-        - If you intend to exclusively use one language and keyboard layout, ensure that is the case in actuality so that you don't need to toggle the language bar hotkeys which can become intrusive otherwise
+        - If you intend to exclusively use one language and keyboard layout, ensure that is the case in actuality so that you don't need to toggle the language bar hotkeys which can become intrusive otherwise as the hotkey can be accidentally pressed

 ## Activate Windows